yireo/Yireo_GoogleTagManager2/README.md

 # Magento 2 module for Google Tag Manager

+**A client-side implementation of Google Tag Manager for Magento 2**

 **Also see: https://www.yireo.com/software/magento-extensions/googletagmanager2**

 **Currently, the `Yireo_GoogleTagManager2` module has been refactored heavily: The architecture is redesigned, GA4